sammcj/gollama/README.md

 ### Themes

-Gollama has initial basic support for customisable themes stored as JSON files in `~/.config/gollama/themes/`.
+Gollama has basic support for customisable themes stored as JSON files in `~/.config/gollama/themes/`.
 The active theme can be set via the `theme` setting in your config file (without the .json extension).

 Available themes: